onerandomusername/prek/README.md

 > This project was previously named `prefligit`, but it has been renamed to `prek` to avoid typosquatting issues.

 > [!WARNING]
-> This project is still in early stage of development, some features are still not implemented.
-> It is not production-ready yet, but feel free to try it out and provide feedback.
+> It is not production-ready yet, some subcommands and languages are still not implemented, but feel free to try it out and provide feedback.
 >
 > Current supported languages are `python`, `node`, `go`, `docker`, `docker-image`, `pygrep`, `system`, `script` and `fail`.